naueramant/PIF/README.md

 Pif is an extension to a subset of the Python language which implements information flow control.

 ## Setup
 This project requires python3 and uses a `pipenv`.
-For the rest of this readme we consider `python = python3`, substitute as necessary.
+For the rest of this project we consider `python = python3`, substitute as necessary.
 In order to activate it, simply run:
 ```bash
 $ pipenv install
 $ pipenv shell